ybbh/tla_state/readme.md

  - Send a link to a Gist, GitHub reposity, Pastebin, etc.;
 -->

-The TLA+ Toolbox generated empty states which did not meet expectations.
+The Model checker generated empty states which did not meet expectations.
 I wrote a simple TLA+ specfication, https://github.com/ybbh/tla_state.
 When I used the model checker to check it, it generated empty initial states.